 Secondly, once you begin an application for disability benefits, you will need to provide a significant amount of information, including:

 You can apply for SSA benefits online, in-person, or over the phone.
-Privately-held disability policies can be contacted over the phone or online.
+Privately-held disability policies are available over the phone or online.

-If your application is denied, you can start an appeal process.
+If your application is not approved, you can start an appeal process.
 Most benefit agencies recommend you begin this process right away after receiving your letter of denial.

 Our goal is to help people with thyroid disorders to maximize their quality of life.
-If you feel that your Hashimoto's is disabling and you are concerned about providing an income, first connect with a thyroid doctor.
+If you feel that your Hashimoto's is disabling and you are concerned about providing an income, find a thyroid doctor.
 Together with your doctor, you can explore treatment options so that you can go back to being you.